ciphs/website/README.md

 2. Not involving personal data other than associated contract address
 3. Public License (GNU or MIT)
 4. Infographical website
-5. Propose milestone with amount of CIPHS for each task.
+5. Propose milestone with price in USD$ for each task.

 #### Contribution Process
 1. Fork [CIPHS's website repo](https://github.com/ciphs/website)